Skip to main content

 • “The menu UI is broken (and bad besides), the in-game UI is remade for the release and does not mesh well with the more original graphics of the actual games.”

-The story aspect of the game is largely criticized for being minimal and lacking depth, with many reviewers noting that the "story mode" functions more as a level select feature than a narrative-driven experience.
-While some nostalgic elements remain, such as references to the original arcade games, the overall storytelling is considered shallow, with significant portions of cut-scenes and context missing.
-Players are advised not to expect a compelling narrative, as the focus is primarily on gameplay rather than story development.
+The game's "story" aspect is largely criticized for being minimal and lacking depth, with many reviewers noting that the so-called "story mode" functions more as a level select feature than a narrative-driven experience.
+While some nostalgic elements from the original arcade games are present, the overall storytelling is considered shallow, with missing cutscenes and poorly executed narrative elements.
+Players are advised not to expect a compelling story, as the focus remains on gameplay rather than a rich narrative.

 • “If you didn't play this game back in the arcades, it has quite the story behind it.”